 Communicating The Main Threat That Seabirds Face

-It was the perfect setting to highlight the plight of our seabirds on the Prince Edward Islands, who are under threat from the House Mouse (Mus musculus).
-Ongoing research and a comprehensive feasibility study on the eradication process were presented by Anton Wolfaardt through a series of lectures on various conservation programs on Marion Island.
-Mouse Free Marion would create awareness and solicit funding to proceed with the project of baiting the entire Island over a calculated period of two weeks, in an attempt to eradicate these mice and save our seabirds.
+It was the perfect setting to highlight the plight of our seabirds on the Prince Edward Islands, threatened by the House Mouse (Mus musculus).
+Anton Wolfaardt presented ongoing research and a comprehensive feasibility study on the eradication process through a series of lectures on various conservation programs on Marion Island.
+Mouse Free Marion would create awareness and solicit funding to proceed with the project of baiting the entire Island over a calculated period of two weeks to eradicate these mice and save our seabirds.

 As we steamed out of Cape Town aboard the MSC Orchestra, the water became cooler, and we entered the deeper Plankton-rich waters of the Southern Ocean.
 We were excited as we started encountering more pelagic birds with an increase in the variety of species.
 Observing our first Wandering albatross with its astonishing dynamic soaring, enabling the largest flying bird in the world with a wingspan of 3,6M to travel hundreds of kilometres without a single flap of its wings.

-Exploring the ship on the inside was extremely entertaining, especially when every passage, lift foyer and stairway looked exactly the same.
-Like most other first-timers, getting lost on the inside of the ship was a common pastime for at least the first three days.
-Unlike most cruisers, we also enjoyed exploring the outer rim of the ship’s passages, and very rarely even saw the beautiful pool deck.
+Exploring the ship inside was extremely entertaining, especially when every passage, lift foyer, and stairway looked the same.
+Like most first-timers, getting lost inside the ship was a common pastime for at least the first three days.
+Unlike most cruisers, we also enjoyed exploring the outer rim of the ship’s passages and very rarely even saw the beautiful pool deck.

-We came prepared, as we spent many hours training hard before the cruise, to be fit and strong for the fun awaiting us.
-Taking the stairs rather than using the lifts also helped, especially when you have three fabulous meals on offer every day and a buffet open 24/7.
+We came prepared, as we spent many hours training hard before the cruise to be fit and strong for the fun awaiting us.
+Taking the stairs rather than using the lifts also helped, especially when you offer three fabulous meals daily and a buffet open 24/7.

 Upon Arrival